amandaghassaei/Fusion360-Scripts/README.md

 ## Installation

-Download this repository as ZIP and unzip the folder:
+Download this repository as ZIP and unzip the folder (put this folder in a place where you won't delete it later):

 ![Download button](/docs/download.png)